webplan-pro/vscode-dendron-keybindings/README.md

 # Sublime Keybindings

-Ports Sublime keybindings to VS Code.
-Currently only for Mac.
+Ports Sublime keybindings to VS Code for Mac.

 There was a lot to do here, so if you find something missing please open an issue and let me know.